riboflavin/test-framer-sync/compare/krisp-vs-zoom-ai.md

 - Unique whiteboard AI for creating mind-maps/diagrams in meeting.
 - Included with paid Zoom (no extra fee for existing Zoom subscribers).
 ## Comparison table
+Some individuals or organizations may find Krisp appealing for its free plan and ease of use, particularly those who prioritize simplicity and cost-efficiency.
+However, both tools lack deep integrations with popular platforms like HubSpot and Notion, limiting their utility in streamlining meeting workflows effectively.

+On the other hand, Zoom AI's native integration with Zoom and calendars could be attractive to users heavily reliant on these tools for scheduling and hosting meetings.
+Nevertheless, the tool's lack of support for in-person meetings and local recording may deter those seeking comprehensive solutions for their meeting needs.
 | Feature                           | Krisp             | Zoom AI           |
 |-----------------------------------|-------------------|-------------------|
 | Trial/Free Plan                   | ✅ Free plan      | ❌ Requires paid Zoom |